SEA-Eval: A Benchmark for Evaluating Self-Evolving Agents Beyond Episodic Assessment: SEA-Eval: Evaluation Framework and Benchmark Design

 \subsubsection{Sequential Task Construction}

 To evaluate the dynamic evolutionary capability of agents, atomic tasks are systematically composed into task sequences, which serve as the primary evaluation units of the benchmark.
-Sequences are organized into two structural types:

-\begin{itemize} \item \textbf{Correlated Sequences}: Composed of different variable-slot instantiations of the same atomic task, targeting the observation of evolutionary gain.
-The repeated presentation of structurally similar tasks provides the agent with the opportunity to distill historical execution experience into reusable strategies, enabling subsequent tasks to be completed with lower execution overhead.
-If an agent fails to extract generalizable strategies from sequential experience, each execution continues to rely on zero-shot reasoning and overhead does not decrease as the sequence progresses. \item \textbf{Orthogonal Sequences}: Composed of heterogeneous tasks drawn from different scenarios and capability dimensions, targeting the observation of evolutionary stability.
-These sequences expose agents to cross-domain knowledge interference, testing whether previously consolidated procedural knowledge remains intact as new capabilities are acquired---that is, whether catastrophic forgetting occurs. \end{itemize}

-In addition, \textbf{Implicit Intent Sequences} are constructed by replacing all explicit constraints in correlated sequence instances with ambiguous descriptions, covering Easy and Normal difficulty tiers.
-Throughout the entire sequence, no explicit user preference constraints are provided; the agent must progressively identify and internalize the user's true intent through corrective signals encountered during interaction, targeting the observation of implicit alignment convergence.

-Hard tasks are not organized into any sequences and are evaluated as standalone tasks of length one: given that their success rates carry substantial uncertainty, incorporating them into sequences would conflate evolutionary signals with the inherent difficulty of the tasks, rendering conclusions uninterpretable.
+A well-functioning SEA is expected to exhibit three properties: it should learn positively from repeated experience and progressively improve execution efficiency; it should resist negative interference from unrelated tasks; and its learning should manifest as transferable, generalizable strategies rather than rote memorization of specific execution paths.
+Our sequence design is organized around these three properties.

+Let $A$ denote a target atomic task, and let $A_1, A_2, A_3$ denote distinct variable-slot instantiations of $A$ that share identical execution logic but differ only in concrete operands.
+We take $A_1$ as the reference instance and write $R_1, R_2, R_3$ for three consecutive repeated executions of $A_1$; $B, C, D$ denote unrelated tasks drawn from different scenarios and capability dimensions.
+On this basis, we construct two types of sequences:

+\begin{itemize} \item \textbf{Correlated Sequences} ($R_1 \!\to\!
+R_2 \!\to\!
+R_3 \!\to\!
+A_2 \!\to\!
+A_3$): The leading segment repeats the identical instance $A_1$ to examine whether the agent learns from identical experience and progressively reduces execution overhead; the trailing segment switches to the similar instances $A_2, A_3$ to examine whether the acquired strategies generalize to new instantiations of the same task.
+If efficiency gains appear only on the identical repetitions but fail to carry over to the similar instances, the agent is relying on rote memorization rather than strategy generalization.